 - Minimal homework

-The CD format is designed so your shop makes a one-time investment in materials you can use again and again to promote and teach the class.
+The Download or CD format is designed so your shop makes a one-time investment in materials you can use again and again to promote and teach the class.
 It includes printing masters so you can print only what you need, when you need it, based on your class enrollment.
 This class is intended for Brick and Mortar shops with classrooms.
 It is not to be used as a free pattern, free download, or giveaway.
 Order today!

 Masters are included for: